The DEEP platform is sunsetting.

 The DEEP Marketplace is a catalogue of modules that every user can have access to.
 Modules can be:

-- Trained: Those are modules that an user can train on their own data to create a new service.
+Trainable: Those are modules that an user can train on their own data to create a new service.
 Like training an image classifier with a plants dataset to create a plant classifier service.
 Look for the

 trainabletag in the marketplace to find those modules.

-- Deployed for inference: Those are modules that have been pre-trained for a specific task (like the plant classifier mentioned earlier).
+Trained (inference-ready): Those are modules that have been pre-trained for a specific task (like the plant classifier mentioned earlier).
 Look for the

 pre-trainedtags in the marketplace to find those modules.

 The DEEPaaS API

 The DEEPaaS API is a key component for making the modules accessible to everybody (including non-experts), as it provides a consistent and easy to use way to access the model’s functionality.
 It is available for both inference and training.

 The data storage resources

 The DEEP dashboard. allow users to access computing resources to deploy, perform inference, and train modules hosted at the DEEP Open Catalog, as well as deploying external Docker images hosted in Dockerhub.
-It simplifies the deployment and hides some of the technical parts that most users do not need to worry about.
-Most of DEEP users would use this dashboard.
+The Dashboard simplifies the deployment and hides some of the technical parts that most users do not need to worry about.